 Migrating from MySQL to Postgres on Heroku

 MySQL is a popular relational database maintained by Oracle.
-Though Heroku Postgres is the recommended database on Heroku because of its tight-integration with the platform and excellent management services and tools, there are many options for applications currently running on MySQL.
+Although Heroku Postgres is the recommended relational database for Heroku apps because of its tight integration with the platform, there are options for applications that currently run on MySQL.

 Migrate to Heroku Postgres

-Most applications that utilize an ORM library to access the database will find little trouble in switching to a PostgreSQL database.
-Follow the following steps to switch from MySQL to PostgreSQL.
+Most applications that use an ORM library to access their database can easily switch to a PostgreSQL database.
+Follow these steps to switch from MySQL to PostgreSQL:

 Run PostgreSQL locally

-mysqltopostgres tool is capable of migrating approximately 100,000 rows per minute.
-Migration time will depend on the size and nature of your database.
+Migration time depends on the size and nature of your database.

 Run your application against the new PostgreSQL database to identify and resolve any common errors.

 After you migrate your data to PostgreSQL locally, you can use PG Backups to import this data to your Heroku Postgres database.